Skip to main content

 Infusion-Related Reactions

-Intravenous administration of ULTOMIRIS may result in systemic infusion-related reactions, including anaphylaxis and hypersensitivity reactions.
-In clinical trials, infusion-related reactions occurred in approximately 1% of patients treated with ULTOMIRIS.
-These events included lower back pain, drop in blood pressure, elevation in blood pressure, limb discomfort, drug hypersensitivity (allergic reaction), dysgeusia (bad taste), and drowsiness.
+Intravenous administration may result in systemic infusion-related reactions, including anaphylaxis and hypersensitivity reactions.
+In clinical trials, infusion-related reactions occurred in approximately 1 to 7% of patients treated with ULTOMIRIS.
+These events included lower back pain, drop in blood pressure, limb discomfort, drug hypersensitivity (allergic reaction), dysgeusia (bad taste), and drowsiness.
 These reactions did not require discontinuation of ULTOMIRIS.
 If signs of cardiovascular instability or respiratory compromise occur, interrupt ULTOMIRIS infusion and institute appropriate supportive measures.

 ADVERSE REACTIONS